nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1d.
 NovaCare detects that the patient already does not have a registered emergency contact.

     * 1d1.
-NovaCare displays an error message that the patient already does not have a registered emergency contact.<br>Use case ends.
+NovaCare displays an error message that the patient already does not have a registered emergency contact.<br>Use Case ends.

 **Use Case: UC08 - Add Priority**
 **Preconditions: Patient list is not empty**